CodeReaper/codereaper.github.io/content/posts/setting-docker-free/index.md

 ### Handling Updates

-It is up to your self to stay up to date with the update nagging from any of the desktop applications.
+Without update nagging from any desktop application, it is up to yourself to stay up-to-date.
 This was always the case if you had anything else installed via `brew`.

 Applying the latest updates can be done with the following command: